phaserjs/phaser/README.md

 * TODO: Sound.addMarker hh:mm:ss:ms
 * TODO: swap state (non-destructive shift)
 * TODO: rotation offset
-* TODO: check stage bgc on droid (http://www.html5gamedevs.com/topic/1629-stage-background-color-not-working-on-android-chrome/)

 Requirements
 ------------

 Games created with Phaser require a modern web browser that supports the canvas tag.
 This includes Internet Explorer 9+, Firefox, Chrome, Safari and Opera.
 It also works on mobile web browsers including stock Android 2.x browser and above and iOS5 Mobile Safari and above.

-For developing with Phaser you can use either a plain-vanilla JavaScript approach or [TypeScript](https://typescript.codeplex.com/).
+For developing with Phaser you can use either a plain-vanilla JavaScript approach or [TypeScript](https://typescript.codeplex.com/) using the provided TypeScript definitions file.
 We made no assumptions about how you like to code your games, and were careful not to impose any form of class/inheritance/structure upon you.

 Phaser is 275 KB minified and 62 KB gzipped.